trajceskijovan/Titanic-in-R/README.md

 1. Title and Pclass seem the most important predictors for Age
 2. “Masters” are all very young

-# Plot Embarked against Survived with bar chart
+# Plot Embarked against Survived
 ![](Titanic10.png)
 ![](Titanic11.png)
 ![](Titanic12.png)